nicksantamaria/arduino-subaru-impreza-swc/README.md

 # Subaru SWC CAN Interface

 This project provides Arduino Nano firmware to interface between a 2013 Subaru Impreza (GJ/GP) CAN bus and an aftermarket head unit's resistive Steering Wheel Control (SWC) input.
+It serves as an open-source / DIY alternative to commercial interfaces like the **Aerpro CHSU14C** or **iDatalink Maestro SWC**.

 ## Goal